 Compare this to the software-defined world of micro-segmentation, which offers a view of virtually all traffic in the data center.
 Greater visibility and context enables micro-segmentation based on the attributes of each workload, enabling more intelligent network and security policy decisions.

 Think of The Truman Show, our final movie comparison.
 Peter Weir’s classic movies sees Ed Harris’ Christof exert near-total control of the world of Truman Burbank – through hidden cameras, actors pretending to be his friends and a series of escalating preventative measures (Truman’s fear of water materialises into a full-blown storm at sea) designed to maintain the status quo.
 It might not be the most positive comparison but it mirrors how IT has complete visibility and control over security in the world of micro-segmentation.

 So what’s the takeaway from all of this?
-Well, there’s a real need for IT professionals to promote micro-segmentation in a language that resonates and truly delivers a punch, so that its value (and necessity) is felt throughout the organisation.
-It’s not about discussing the nuances of why east-west traffic poses a threat for traditional perimeter-centric defences and it doesn’t matter whether a comparison’s drawn to a Tom Cruise blockbuster or a Harry Potter movie.
-What does matter is the awareness of business leaders that there’s a proven option to traditional and new security threats alike, and that this will be vital to mitigating both commercial and reputational risk for organisations within today’s world of escalating and changing security threats.
+Well, there’s a real need for IT professionals to promote micro-segmentation in a language that resonates and truly delivers a punch, so that its value (and necessity) is felt throughout the organization.
+It’s not about discussing the nuances of why east-west traffic poses a threat for traditional perimeter-centric defenses and it doesn’t matter whether a comparison’s drawn to a Tom Cruise blockbuster or a Harry Potter movie.
+What does matter is the awareness of business leaders that there’s a proven option to traditional and new security threats alike, and that this will be vital to mitigating both commercial and reputational risk for organizations within today’s world of escalating and changing security threats.